 Theseus was a very important Greek hero who combined strength, power and wisdom.
 He was the mythical founder of Athens, Greece.
-According to Pausanias, Theseus was also the first person who applied certain rules to the game of wrestling and elevated it into an art.
+According to Pausanias, Theseus was also the first to apply certain rules to the game of wrestling and elevate it to an art.

-Theseus was the son of Aegeus, the king of Athens, and his wife Aethra.
-Aegeus, concerned that he had reached a certain age without having descendants, went to Delphi to consult the Delphic oracle, but he received a prophecy he could not understand.
-So, on his way back home, he decided to stop by at the city of Troezen and ask its King Pittheus for advice.
+Theseus was the son of Aegeus, king of Athens, and his wife Aethra.
+Aegeus was concerned that he had reached a certain age without having any descendants and went to Delphi to consult the Oracle of Delphi, but he received a prophecy that he could not understand.
+So he decided to stop at the city of Troezen on his way home and ask its King Pittheus advice.

-However, Instead of supporting him, Pittheus rather tricked Aegeus to lie with his daughter Aethra, in the hope that Aethra would conceive a child.
-But in the same night, Aethra had been previously seduced by the Greek god Poseidon.
-This way, Theseus was considered to have had two divine origins.
+But instead of helping him, Pittheus got Aegeus to sleep with his daughter Aethra, hoping that Aethra would father a child.
+However, Aethra had been seduced by the Greek god Poseidon earlier that same night.

-Before heading off to Athens, Aegeus left a sword and sandals under a rock and told Aethra that when his son was strong enough to lift the rock, she should send him to Athens.
-Knowing who the father of Theseus actually was, Aethra agreed.
+Before leaving for Athens, Aegeus left a sword and sandals under a rock and told Aethra to send him to Athens if his son was strong enough to lift the rock.
+Since Aethra knew who Theseus' father actually was, she agreed.

-Theseus grew up in the palace of Pittheus and indeed became an extraordinarily strong man.
-At the age of 16, he already was capable to lift the rock and leave for Athens.
-Although Theseus was advised to travel by sea, he prefered to take the land route from Troezen to Athens; this way, he had to go through numerous adventures and obstacles, also known as the "Labors of Theseus".
+Theseus grew up in the palace of Pittheus and indeed became an exceptionally strong man.
+At the age of 16, he was already able to lift the rock and go to Athens.
+Although Theseus was advised to travel by sea, he preferred to take the overland route from Troezen to Athens; along the way he had to face numerous adventures and obstacles, also known as the "Labors of Theseus".

-When Theseus reached Athens, he did not reveal his identity at first.
-Aegeus' new wife Medea, who already had a child with Aegeus and possessed the gift of prophecy, saw a threat in Theseus and told Aegeus that Theseus was conspiring against him.
-So Aegeus sent Theseus away to Marathon to tame the Cretan Bull.
+When Theseus reached Athens, he did not at first reveal his identity.
+Aegeus' new wife Medea, who already had a child with Aegeus and possessed the gift of prophecy, saw Theseus as a threat and told Aegeus that Theseus was plotting against him.
+So Aegeus sent Theseus to Marathon to tame the Cretan Bull.
 Theseus was able to accomplish the task and, back in Athens, he sacrificed the bull to Apollo Delphinius.

-When he returned to Athens, Medea again tried to harm Theseus by poisoning him.
-But at that point, Aegeus recognized his son from his sandals and his sword and knocked the cup from his hands.
-From that moment on, father and son were reunited and Medea was exiled with her son to Asia.
-Theseus became the king and founding hero of Athens and always occupied a special place in the hearts of the Athenians.
+While in Athens, Medea again tried to harm Theseus by poisoning him.
+But then Aegeus recognized his son by his sandals and his sword, and knocked the cup out of his hand.
+From that moment on, father and son were reunited and Medea was banished to Asia with her son.
+Theseus became the king and founding hero of Athens and always had a special place in the hearts of the Athenians.